Luisinhoas/Causal-Inference-GP1-/README.md

 ```

 Under this simple test, the moodel variance seems not constant, violating one of the main assumption of Gauss- Markov as the variance is expected to be constant.
 Nevertheless, as the only purpose of the first model is to be use as a preliminary context of the effects and ideas, this is not consider important.
-As the rest of the hypotesis are found, we just need to take into account that the efficiency is not very high, as can be expected from a singre explanatory variable model, and more knowing the nature of the variable and topic.
+As the rest of the hypotesis are found, I just need to take into account that the efficiency is not very high, as can be expected from a singre explanatory variable model, and more knowing the nature of the variable and topic.

 # 2. Previous.
 Trivariate model.

-The second model we are goint to run is the effect of videogames and income in the educational attainment.
+The second model I'm  going to run is the effect of videogames and income in the educational attainment.

 ```{r}
 OLS2<-lm(act~video+income, data=data)